mafe72/3D-Printer-Filament-Runout-Sensor/README.md

 # 3D Printer Filament Runout Sensor
-This is a low filament detector base on the ATtiny13 - 8-bit AVR Microcontroller for your 3d printer.
-When your filament runs out it will sound the alarm and flash the RGB LED and with the proper firmware modifications and GCode, will pause your printer giving you time reload your filament.
+This is a low filament detector base on the ATtiny13 – 8-bit AVR Microcontroller compatible with all 3d printers.
+When the filament runs out the sensor will sound the alarm and flash the RGB LED; with the proper firmware modifications and GCode, the sensor will pause your printer giving you time to reload your filament.

 [![Watch the demo video](pictures/video_shot.png)](https://www.youtube.com/embed/Nork3BS47Sg)

+This sensor works with all available materials and is fully compatible with the 3D Printer boards listed below to take advantage of the advanced features of the sensor, an available Z+ endstop port is required to interface with the 3D printer, with the correct firmware modification and settings, the sensor will pause the printing until the operator reloads the filament and resume the process.

 License
 -------